The Only Time to Use Facebook Audience Network Ads

 How to turn off and disable Facebook Audience Network ads

 To exclude Facebook Audience Network from your ad placements when setting up a new campaign, make sure to select manual placements in the Placements settings block during the ad set creation step.
 Once you select manual placements, you’ll be able to fine-tune where your ads will be placed.
-At the bottom of the list, deselect Apps and Sites.
+On the list, deselect Audiencce Network.

-To remove Audience Network placement on existing campaigns, just edit the ad set and deselect Apps and Sites from your placement options in the same way as described above.
+To remove Audience Network placement on existing campaigns, just edit the ad set and deselect Audience Network from your placement options in the same way as described above.

 Who are Facebook Audience Network publishers?